sqlxpert/backup-events-aws/README.md

   end, the highest minimum is applied.

 - From resource accounts, EventBridge directly invokes a Lambda function in the backup account.
-Cross-account invokation, introduced in January, 2025, eliminates a custom event bus.
+Cross-account invocation, introduced in January, 2025, eliminates a custom event bus.
 Paul goes further than the AWS Compute blog post and sample code, restricting permissions as much as possible.